mariadb-edwardstoever/mariadb_review/KNOWN_RISKS.md

-# Known risks to running mariadb_review.sql
+# Known Risks by Running mariadb_review.sql

-Avoid problems by using provided scripts stop_collecting.sql and clean_up.sql.
+*Avoid problems by using provided scripts stop_collecting.sql and clean_up.sql.*

 ## Turning off Replication
 The mariadb_review.sql turns off replication by running the following commands: